-- A Preliminary GCN is automatically issued for a superevent if the preferred event's FAR is less than the threshold value stated in the Alert Threshold section. - In case of an event created by a pipeline due to an offline analysis, no preliminary GCN will be sent. - The SNR is used to select the preferred event among CBC candidates because higher SNR implies better sky location and parameter estimates from low-latency searches.
+- A Preliminary GCN is automatically issued for a superevent if the preferred event's FAR is less than the threshold value stated in the Alert Threshold section. - A second Preliminary GCN is usually issued automatically after the first one is successfully dispatched to the GCN broker.
+However, this may not be sent if the superevent is vetoed on grounds of data quality before the alert is sent. - An additional preliminary notice may be issued by human intervention in case of unexpected circumstances to help in time-sensitive follow-up operations. - In case of an event created by a pipeline due to an offline analysis, no preliminary GCN will be sent. - The SNR is used to select the preferred event among CBC candidates because higher SNR implies better sky location and parameter estimates from low-latency searches.